 f y = 0 y = 1 y = 2

-x = 0 0 1 $\sqrt{2}$
+x = 0 0 3 6

-x = 1 1 1 $\sqrt{2}$
+x = 1 4 5 6

-In this example, the two inputs are substitutes (because f is submodular in its two arguments) and there are nonincreasing marginal returns of each type of input.
 The firm chooses x and y to maximize f(x, y) - rx - wy.
-That the inputs are substitutes means that when comparing any two price vectors p and p' for which the firm's optimum is unique, if $p \ge p'$ and $p_i = p'i$ , then the demand for good i is weakly higher at prices p.
+In this example, because f is submodular, the two inputs are substitutes, that is, when comparing any two price vectors p and p' for which the firm's optimum is unique, if $p \ge p'$ and $p_i = p'i$, then the demand for good i is weakly higher at prices p.

 Next, consider an alternative formulation in which the two units of input y are treated as distinct.
-Let $y = y_1 + y_2$ and suppose $y_1, y_2 \in \{0, 1\}$ .
-In this formulation, the prices are also potentially distinct, so the firm maximizes $f(x, y_1 + y_2) - rx - w_1y_1 - w_2y_2$ .
+Let $y = y_1 + y_2$ and suppose $y_1, y_2 \in \{0, 1\}$.
+In this formulation, the prices are also potentially distinct, so the firm maximizes $f(x, y_1 + y_2) - rx - w_1y_1 - w_2y_2$.
 It is as if we had distinguished blue and red versions of the input, where the color is devoid of any consequences for production.
-It is easy to check that if the input prices are $(r, w_1, w_2) = (0.2, 0.3, 0.2)$ , then the firm's unique profit-maximizing input vector is (0,1,1), but if $(r, w_1, w_2) = (0.2, 0.3, 0.7)$ , then the profit-maximizing choice is (1,0,0).
-This demonstrates that an increase in the price of input $y_2$ reduces the demand for input $y_1$ : different units of the same type of good may fail to be substitutes.
+It is easy to check that if the input prices are $(r, w_1, w_2) = (1.5, 1.5, 1.5)$, then the firm's unique profit-maximizing input vector is (0, 1, 1), but if $(r, w_1, w_2) = (1.5, 1.5, 2.5)$, then the profit-maximizing choice is (1, 0, 0).
+This demonstrates that an increase in the price of input y_2 reduces the demand for input y_1 : different units of the same type of good may fail to be substitutes.

 Examples of this sort are hardly rare.
-For instance, an airline that is acquiring landing slots at a hub airport may wish to have some number N of slots, for illustration N=2, within a particular period, say from 2:00pm to 2:15pm or from 3:00pm to 3:15pm, so that passengers traveling on the same continuing flight can be scheduled to arrive at that flight at about the same time.
+For instance, an airline that is acquiring landing slots at a hub airport may wish to have some number N of slots, for illustration N = 2, within a particular period, say from 2:00 pm to 2:15 pm or from 3:00 pm to 3:15 pm, so that passengers traveling on the same continuing flight can be scheduled to arrive at that flight at about the same time.
 Landing slots in the two time periods are weak substitutes if when slots at 2-2:15 are expensive, the airline will substitute slots at 3-3:15.
 Slots within a given time period, however, need not be substitutes.
 As in our example, the airline may demand both or neither.
 As in our example, this can happen even with diminishing returns to additional slots in the same time period.
 Because clock auctions have been proposed for just this sort of application, it is important to investigate how these auctions perform in settings where slots are weak substitutes but not strong substitutes.

-Despite the practical significance of the weak substitutes condition for applications like landing slots, previous studies of ascending clock auctions, which have focused exclusively on the strong substitutes case.
-Ausubel (2006, p.
-617) mentions that his clock auction design, which applies when goods are distinct and substitutes, can also be applied when there are multiple units of each good.
-Gul and Stacchetti (2000) restrict their auction design to nonidentical goods, in effect assuming strong substitutes.
+Despite the practical significance of the weak substitutes condition for applications like landing slots, previous studies of ascending clock auctions, which have focused exclusively on the strong substitutes condition.
+Ausubel [1, p.
+617] mentions that his clock auction design, which applies when goods are distinct and substitutes, can also be applied when there are multiple units of each good, without inquiring about whether the meaning of the substitutes condition may change.2 Gul and Stacchetti [5] restrict their auction design to nonidentical goods, in effect assuming strong substitutes.